jrogeriosilva/jrogeriosilva/README.md

 I am pursuing a Bachelor's degree in _Information Technology_ from [Federal University of Rio Grande do Norte](https://ufrn.br/) 🏛.
 I’m a technology enthusiast who is always willing to learn and work on a variety of technologies.💡 - I love exploring technologies and using them to solve real life problems ✨.
 In addition, I also love teaching 👨🏻‍💻.
-I am currently fulltasck Development, using SpringBoot + Angular.js. 🕸️.
+I am currently working in fullstack Development, using SpringBoot + Angular.js. 🕸️.

 ### Connect with me...